muellerc/lambda-on-java-workshop/workshop/content/replatform/python-lambda/_index.md

 ## Memory Configuration

-We choose to with 1024 MB for the load and performance tests.
+We choose to go with 1024 MB for the load and performance tests.

 {{< figure src="python-lambda/power-tuning.png" >}}